cpatsel/ShowdownBot/README.md

 Currently, both battlerandom and battleou are set to challenge the "owner", instead of battling on the ladder.

 The state can be changed with the command **changestate** and any of the above parameters.
+As an example, to change state to BattleOU type:
+> changestate ou

 Changing state within a battle may have unintended consequences, and for the time being should be avoided.

 ##Modes